 Coach Holmes was named the 2011 AD3I Baseball Coach-of-the-Year after posting a 26-14 record, which reversed the 14-25 record from his first season as Dallas' head coach.

-A three-time letterwinner, Holmes was named to the 2008 AD3I First Team.
-Garnering First Team honors in 2006 and 2007 from the United States Collegiate Athletic Assocation (USCAA), he was also a tabbed to the 2007 USCAA Baseball National All-Academic Team.
+He played collegiately at North Lake College before transferring to the University of Dallas, where he was the starting catcher from 2006-08.
+A three-time letterwinner, Holmes was named to the 2008 AD3I Baseball First Team.
+Garnering USCAA Baseball First Team honors in 2006 and 2007, he was also tabbed to the 2007 USCAA Baseball National All-Academic Team.

 He earned a Bachelor of Arts in Philosophy (Cum Laude) and a Master of Business Administration (Magna Cum Laude) from the University of Dallas.

 The fifteenth head coach in program history, Coach Holmes instructs private lessons in the offseason.
 He resides in Irving with his wife Sydney, and daughters Eve and Isla.